mramshaw/Docker/README.md

 using it means being vulnerable to new releases (not generally a good idea) - and can also have a big impact in terms of having to actually download the latest release.

-For consistency reason, always tag Docker images - and only ever use tagged images.
+For consistency reasons, always tag Docker images - and only ever use tagged images.
 This will at least give you the option of actually __testing__ the latest release.

 ## ADD versus COPY